OneRepublic: 2025–present: Upcoming seventh studio album and signing to BMG

 On January 28, 2025, the band performed the song 'Counting Stars' on the Spring Festival Gala hosted by the state-run China Media Group, which is the most-watched programs in China.
 Due to the tense relations between China and the United States, it is rare for American artists to appear on this program.

 On January 24, 2025, the band released their third song with Kygo, "Chasing Paradise".
 On February 27, they released "Tell Me" with Karan Aujla and Ikky.
 "Invincible", from Kaiju No. 8, was released April 18.
 On June 20, they released "Starlight (The Fame)" with The Supermen Lovers, a remix of his debut single "Starlight".

 On May 26, 2025, the band announced they would be returning to Australia and New Zealand for "The Sweet Escape" Tour in 2026.

-On July 10, 2025, the bands announced they had signed to BMG after 18 years with Mosley and Interscope Records.
+On July 10, 2025, the band announced they had signed to BMG after 18 years with Mosley and Interscope Records.
 The first single released under BMG was "Beautiful Colors" on July 25, their third song for Kaiju No. 8 and inaugural single for their forthcoming seventh studio album.

+On December 12, 2025, the band released the track "Give Me Something" from the video game Arknights: Endfield.
+The track debuted live at The Game Awards 2025.

+On March 12, 2026, the band released the track "Lean" as the 2026 theme song for PUBG Mobile and its 8th anniversary.
+It was released exclusively in-game within the "Beyond Battle Royal" update, and is expected to release on streaming services in the near future.

+On April 3, 2026, the band released the second confirmed single from their upcoming seventh studio album, "Need Your Love".
+The band had previewed the song multiple times while on the Escape to...
+Tour in late 2025 into 2026.

+On June 5, 2026, the band released the song "In Your Eyes" with Alesso.

+On August 28, 2026, the band released the single "Pay That Toll".